nhost/nhost/README.md

 <p align="center">
 <strong>
-Help us and please star this repo.
+Please star this repo to receive updates.
+We have a free tier launching soon.
 Thanks for your support!
 </strong>
 </p>